-- Property size (one, two, three, four or five\+ bedrooms); - Property type (detached house, semi-detached house, terrace house, apartment, part-house, other); - Length of tenancy (one to six months, seven to nine months, ten to 12 months, over one year); - Number of tenants (one, two, three or four\+ tenants); - Frequency of rent payment (fortnightly, monthly, quarterly or annual); - Presence of a third-level institution (dummy variable equal to 1 if third-level in local authority area).
+- Property size (1, 2, 3, 4 or 5 bedrooms); - Property type (detached house, semi-detached house, terrace house, apartment, part-house, other); - Length of tenancy (1 to 6 months, 7 to 9 months, 10 to 12 months, over one year); - Number of tenants (1, 2, 3 or 4 tenants); - Frequency of rent payment (fortnightly, monthly; quarterly or annual); - Presence of a third-level institution (dummy variable equal to 1 if third-level in local authority area).

-In the case of both models the reference property type is a two-bedroom apartment, one tenant, ten- to 12-month lease, rent paid monthly in a region without a third-level institution.
+In the case of both models the reference property type is a 2-bedroom apartment, 1 tenant, 10 to 12 month lease, rent paid monthly in a region without a third-level institution.

 With the new model, the characteristic variables capture the changing mix of properties between time periods while the time dummies capture changes in the price or rent of a constant quality representative dwelling.
 A mix adjusted index is then calculated based on the time dummy coefficients.
 An assumption of this approach is that the implicit price of characteristics remains constant over time.
-In relation to aggregation to the national level, the national index is estimated separately using a model controlling for LEA fixed effects.